AlienCyberCoat/VR-Drums-Ultimate-Streamer/press kit.md

 - Up to 65 piece kit.
 - Connect game controllers to be used as foot pedals just like a real drum kit.
 (Bass pedal, Hi-hat pedal)
 - Simulate playing at a live concert.

+How to Play:
+- Pick up your sticks and start banging.

+Video Trailer

+Images:
+Download all the images in a compressed file: